The domain wall partition function for the Izergin-Korepin 19-vertex model at a root of unity: Six-vertex model with domain wall boundary

 The Yang--Baxter equation corresponding to Fig. \ref{YB} is written then as

 where $\check{R}$-matrices here are: $\check{R}_i=\check{R}\otimes Id$ and $\check{R}_{i+1}=Id\otimes \check{R}$.
 This equation restricts the possible weighs of the vertices.
 The solution reads:

 In the domain as on Fig. \ref{DWPF} there are $N$ horizontal spaces carrying $N$ parameters $\zeta_1,..,\zeta_N$ and $N$ vertical spaces carrying $N$ parameters $z_1,..,z_N$.
-These parameters are called inhomogeneities and the model therefore is called the inhomogeneous six vertex model.
+The latter parameters are called inhomogeneities and the model therefore is called the inhomogeneous six vertex model.
 From the form of the weights Eq. (\ref{weights}) we see that the partition function $Z_{6v}$ is a polynomial in $z$'s and $\zeta$'s divided by a common denominator that we neglect in what follows.
 In fact, $Z_{6v}$ is symmetric separately in $z$'s and in $\zeta$'s.
 It can be seen by applying the $\check{R}_{i,i+1}$ matrix to Fig. \ref{DWPF} and using repeatedly the Yang--Baxter equation.
 If the $\check{R}$-matrix is applied at a position $i$ from below or above of the domain Fig. \ref{DWPF} this action will switch two rapidities $z_i$ and $z_{i+1}$, if it is applied from the sides $\zeta_i$ and $\zeta_{i+1}$ will be switched (see Fig. \ref{Sym}).

-Now we present the computation of the domain wall partition function $Z^{6v}_N$ for the six-vertex model. $Z^{6v}_N$ has two recurrence relations that correspond to setting $\zeta_j=z_i$ and $\zeta_j=q^{-1}z_i$.
+Now we present the computation of the domain wall partition function $Z_{6v}$ for the six-vertex model.
+Before proceeding let us normalize $Z_{6v}$ as follows:

+where we indicated explicitly the system size $N$ and put $6v$ in the superscript. $\tilde{Z}^{6v}_N$ has two recurrence relations that correspond to setting $\zeta_j=z_i$ and $\zeta_j=q^{-1}z_i$.
 For their derivation one can consult \cite{Izergin,Korepin} or see the explanation of similar recurrences in the case of the nineteen vertex model in Section \ref{sect4}.
 The recurrence relations are:

 and

 where the square brackets indicate which variables are absent from the initial list of variables on the left hand side.
 The corresponding factors in the two recurrences are